My mission is to challenge the jewellery industry and create a product people can be proud of wearing.

 You can't clean up or polish gold plated items as you will simply just rub off the thin layer of gold and be left with the base metal the item is made from.

 We use solid brass silver or gold.
 Brass and silver do tarnish, and that's why our ZM packing has a natural jewellery cleaning recipe which allows you to clean your jewellery at home.
 Heres the recipe.

 Gold plating uses some nasty chemicals which are often not disposed of correctly and so can be damaging to the environment and the people using them.

 Once a piece is gold plated its much harder for the metal to be melted down and recycled.

-Currently my products are produced in London, this way I can follow the process closely ensuring quality.
+All my bespoke pieces are produced in London, this way I can follow the process closely ensuring quality.
 This means the people making your jewellery are paid a fair London wage.
-This impacts the price of my product but I am proud to support local craftsmanship and sell a product that is great quality and fairly made.
+I am proud to support local craftsmanship and sell a product that is great quality and fairly made.

 All the jewellery is cast out of recycled metals and when possible I source the chains and other parts from recycled metals, however this is not always possible - I’m working on this.